jackeichen/pydiskcmd/README.md

 The user(need root) can enable systemd service(pydiskhealthd.service), which make pydiskhealthd running as a backend service and start-up service.
 Enable and start it by:

-    $ pydiskcmd --en_diskhealth_daemon
+    $ pydiskutils --enable=auto_startup

-After that, the user can manage the pydiskhealthd with command "systemctl".
-Auto start service is recommended:
+After that, the linux user can manage the pydiskhealthd with command "systemctl".

-    $ systemctl enable pydiskhealthd.service
+    $ systemctl status pydiskhealthd.service

 Advanced Usage